eyedeekay/eephttpd/PROPAGANDA.md

 Example Setup:
 --------------

-On Windows the default site will be created in the "My Documents" folder, and it will be empty by default.
+On Windows the default site will be created in the `My Documents` folder, and it will be empty by default.
 For example:

-        C:\\Documents and Settings\User\My Documents\www
+        C:\\Documents and Settings\User\My Documents\I2P_Site

-On Unixes(Linux and OSX are tested but any Unix should work) it will be the "www" directory in the directory where you run the application.
+On Unixes(Linux and OSX are tested but any Unix should work) it will be the `I2P_Site` directory in the directory where you run the application.
 So if you ran the application from

-        /home/user/eephttpd/
+        /home/user/eephttpd/I2P_Site

-then you would end up with a `www` directory there, for example:
+then you would end up with a `I2P_Site` directory there, for example:

-        /home/user/eephttpd/www/
+        /home/user/eephttpd/I2P_Site/

 Just put the files you want to serve, like your web site or open directory of content, inside of that directory.